 I once had a friend ask me, "When will you give up?
 When will you ever realize you may never attain the next "level?"
 The question came from a place of love, although it may have stung a bit.
 The answer to that has always been clear to me... never.
 And if I "gave up" every time I was scared, or rejected, I would have never tasted any of my dreams.
 I can't imagine my life without all the experiences and people I have met.
 It's not about getting to the next "level."
 It's about living.
 My advice to anyone pursuing the arts is to live a full life.
 Take healthy risks.
 Dream big.
 Work hard.
 Be consistent and listen to your heart.
 And while you are living a full life, your dreams will continue to grow.
 The harder you work in your real life, the more rewarding your artistic life will become.
 As the wonderful song states in the movie, La La Land:

 Here's to the hearts that ache

 Here's to the mess we make..."

 Speaking of being brave enough to dream, I recently won 3rd place with Wishland for the 2020 Story Summit being held at Ocean's Edge Resort this coming fall.
 The organization is lead by David Kirkpatrick, who was the president of Paramount Pictures and President of Production for Disney and Touchstone Pictures.
 My mentor will be the Oscar and Golden Globe nominated, Jeff Arch.
 What can I say?
 Another "pinch me" moment.
 I was also awarded the Jeff Arch Scholarship to attend this amazing summit.
-The fall can't come quickly enough.
 I was fortunate enough to have the opportunity to have lunch with a few members of the mentor team, including the lovely Rosa Salazar Arenas, who was one of the judges that read my material.
-It was definitely a highlight of my summer, and I can only imagine what the Story Summit has in store for me and all the other writers from across the world and because I am never giving up on my dreams, my world is expanding once again.
+The Story Summit took place in the fall of 2020 and I had a wonderful time meeting new writers from all over the country.